 Annual report

-• the Laudato Si’ Ecology Retreat in far North Queensland and the Great Barrier Reef, enhancing teacher capacity in sustainability and Aboriginal and Torres Strait Islander cultures within the Australian Curriculum.
+Facilitation of the Laudato Si’ Ecology Retreat in Far North Queensland and the Great Barrier Reef, enhancing teacher capacity in sustainability education and deepening engagement with Aboriginal and Torres Strait Islander cultures within the Australian Curriculum.

-• the participation of 7,829 staff members in various formation programs throughout the year, highlighting the significant commitment to ongoing professional and spiritual development
+Participation of 7141 staff members in formation programs throughout the year, demonstrating a strong commitment to ongoing professional learning and faith formation.

 This report underscores the ongoing commitment to formation and its growth in Marist Schools across Australia.